Bam92/abelmbula/content/blog/vanillajs-react/index.md

 The last argument is the children of the component.
 This can be a string as in our example or a reference to another component.

-NOw that we have our element created, we can render it to the page using `ReactDOM.render()`.
+Now that we have our element created, we can render it to the page using `ReactDOM.render()`.
 It takes two parametors.
 The first one is what we want to render (`childElt` in our case), and the last on is the target DOM node to render things into (`rootElt` here).

 ```html
 <body>